civilKaos82/database-drill-sqlite-shell-part-1-challenge/README.md

 ###Release 3 : Group and Count

 Create a count of the two hair types, curly and straight.
-Use the `GROUP` method to create a nice clean output that shows just the gender name and count.
+Use the `GROUP` method to create a nice clean output that shows just the hair type and count.
 Like this:

 ```
 hair type      COUNT(hair_type)